cawney/cawney.github.io/index.markdown

 If you like what you see, use it or tell me.
 I don't care.
 I'm not doing this for you.
 I'm doing it so I can learn.

 If you want to be nosey and look around, go for it.
 You are probably wasting your time.

+## Learn by teaching

+The blog is going to have a bunch of random stuff in it.
+There should be topics listed on areas that I've talked about.
+They are things I'm trying to learn.
+The best way to learn is to teach (at least I think so).
+So I'm going to try and teach things that I'm learning so I can make sure I actually know it.